Solving chess: Chess variants

-A variant first described by Shannon provides an argument about the game-theoretic value of chess: he proposes allowing the move of “pass”.
-In this variant, it is provable with a strategy stealing argument that the first player has at least a draw thus: if the first player has a winning move, let him play it, else pass.
-The second player now faces the same situation owing to the mirror image symmetry of the board: if the first player had no winning move in the first instance, the second player has none now.
-Therefore the second player can at best draw, and the first player can at least draw, so a perfect game results in the first player winning or drawing.
+A variant first described by Claude Shannon provides an argument about the game-theoretic value of chess: he proposes allowing the move of “pass”.
+In this variant, it is provable with a strategy stealing argument that the first player has at least a draw thus: if the first player has a winning move in the initial position, let him play it, else pass.
+The second player now faces the same situation owing to the mirror symmetry of the initial position: if the first player had no winning move in the first instance, the second player has none now.
+Therefore, the second player can at best draw, and the first player can at least draw, so a perfect game results in the first player winning or drawing.

 Some chess variants which are simpler than chess have been solved.
-A winning strategy for black in Maharajah and the Sepoys can be easily memorised.
+A winning strategy for Black in Maharajah and the Sepoys can be easily memorised.
 The 5×5 Gardner's Minichess variant has been weakly solved as a draw.
-Although losing chess is played on an 8x8 board, its forced capture rule greatly limits its complexity and a computational analysis managed to weakly solve this variant as a win for white.
+Although losing chess is played on an 8×8 board, its forced capture rule greatly limits its complexity, and a computational analysis managed to weakly solve this variant as a win for White.

 The prospect of solving individual, specific, chess-like games becomes more difficult as the board-size is increased, such as in large chess variants, and infinite chess.